VictorFlikweert/iac_demo/README.md

 ## SaltStack

 - Configuration lives under `saltstack/`.
-Each minion mounts its own config directory (see `saltstack/minion-qg-1.d` and `saltstack/minion-qg-2.d`).
+The master reads `saltstack/master.d` and `/srv/salt`, while each minion (including the master's own minion under `saltstack/minion-master.d`) mounts its corresponding `saltstack/minion-*.d` directory.
+All Salt containers now start from the stock `ubuntu:22.04` image, installing `salt-master`/`salt-minion` packages on boot so they resemble real hosts (the first `docker compose up` takes a bit longer while apt downloads packages).
-- Start the master and both minions:
+- Start the master (which now runs both `salt-master` and `salt-minion`) along with the worker minions:

   ```bash
   docker compose up -d salt-master salt-minion-qg-1 salt-minion-qg-2